kudobuilder/operators/repository/kafka/docs/latest/custom.md

 #### Updating the custom metrics reporter

 Like the custom configuration the custom metrics reporter is also not watched by the KUDO controller.
-Therefore to any updates done in the custom configuration will need a later rolling restart.
+Therefore, any updates to the custom configurations will need a rolling restart to the statefulset.

 Edit the configmap with changes we want to rollout: